 Our website is all about cycling, and in so doing, raise money for our charities.
 Last year Maxine supported the Victoria Grandmothers for Africa which is a 3-day ride in September cycling from Campbell River to Victoria.
 Prior to that, both Dave and Maxine supported the local YANA charity by taking part in their local Bicycle Ride in Comox sponsored by Simon’s Cycles of Comox.
-This year, 2017, we hope to do the same plus the MS Society of Canada Ride which takes place in the Cowichan Valley.
+This year, 2018, we hope to again ride for YANA in the Comox Valley.